 The United States witnesses around 500,000 truck-involved accidents annually, killing 5,000 people.
 Of the 5,000, two percent of truck collision fatalities are truck drivers while 98 percent are individuals in passenger vehicles or non-occupants such as bicyclists or pedestrians.
 Fatalities have only continued to rise, with the Federal Motor Carrier Safety Administration citing an 18 percent increase from 2009 to 2012.
 However, the number of semi trucks on the road and their annual distance traveled is on the decline.

 But who to blame for the steady rise in truck accidents is up for debate.
 It’s most commonly shifted between overworked or distracted truck drivers and passenger vehicle drivers who fail to recognize a truck’s limited visibility and ability to stop.

-All politics aside, the Miami truck accident lawyers of Lipcon & Lipcon, P.A., who specialize in protecting those injured in serious truck wrecks, share their safety tips for noncommercial and commercial drivers after decades of experience handling related personal injury cases.
+All politics aside, here are some safety tips for noncommercial and commercial drivers after decades of experience handling related personal injury cases.

 Commercial Driver Safety

 The truck industry remains a booming business and companies have put forth efforts to help alleviate their drivers’ pressure and stress.
 However, driving such large vehicles is inherently risky and demands adequate training and comfortability with long work hours and night travel.